By Michael Lanza

 As we reach 10,000 feet on the Telescope Peak Trail, the air thins enough to slow our pace and force us to deliberately breathe more deeply.
 The final mile to the summit grinds through numerous, long switchbacks.
 But after the last of them, we follow the summit ridge as if walking the crest of a steep-sided roof, with views in all directions, up to the broad patch of rock and dirt at the roof of Death Valley.

 Need a new daypack?
-See my “Gear Review: 6 Favorite Daypacks.”
+See my “Gear Review: The 8 Best Hiking Daypacks.”

 Standing here, the enormity of Death Valley becomes more visual.
-To the west, 85 miles from the lowest point in North America, we can see the highest peak in the contiguous United States, 14,505-foot Mount Whitney (which I stood on top of with my son a month ago).
+To the west, 85 miles from the lowest point in North America, stands the highest peak in the contiguous United States, 14,505-foot Mount Whitney (which I stood on top of with my son a month earlier).
 The flat pan of salt-bottomed and sandy desert thousands of feet below us strikes a sharp contrast with the dark rock of the mountains across the valley, the snow-capped High Sierra off to the west, and an electrically blue sky.

 See all of my stories about Death Valley National Park, including “A Mind-Boggling Chunk of Lonely: Backpacking in Death Valley National Park,” and all of my stories about adventures in California national parks at The Big Outside.